Mac users: If you are trying to install on Mac OS, see Troubleshoot Acrobat Reader installation on Mac OS.

 Getting a specific error?

-If you get a specific error code or message when you download or install Reader, enter it in the knowledgebase search tool above.
+If you get a specific error code or message when you download or install Reader, enter it in the Adobe Community Help search tool above.

 The following documents can help you resolve some common problems during and after installation: